MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ### Control access to documents in Delve

 Users can limit their Delve experience to only show profile information by turning off **Show documents in Delve** under **Settings** > **Feature settings** in Delve.
-As an admin, you can also remove documents from Delve through the item insights privacy settings.For more info on item insights privacy settings, see [Customizing item insights privacy in Microsoft Graph (preview)](/graph/insights-customize-item-insights-privacy).
+As an admin, you can also remove documents from Delve through the item insights privacy settings.
+For more info on item insights privacy settings, see [Customizing item insights privacy in Microsoft Graph (preview)](/graph/insights-customize-item-insights-privacy).

 ## Introducing Delve in your organization
 <a name="BKMK_DelveIntroduce"> </a>